CLOSE

 Office 365: Breach Detection with Cloud App Security

 I previously wrote about reviewing Office 365 accounts that you suspect being compromised using the Audit Log.
 This is useful when you are doing remediation work.
 But what if you could catch the attacker in the act, and secure a compromised account before any malicious action is taken?
 Being proactive in IT is always less damaging, and time consuming, than being reactive.
-With the use of Office 365 Cloud App Security you can do just that, by being alerted of potentially problematic situations so you can investigate and act as quick as possible.
+With the use of Office 365 Cloud App Security you can do just that, by being alerted of potentially problematic situations so you can investigate and act as quick as possible, including breach detection.

 Office 365 Cloud App Security is available with Office 365 Enterprise E5 licensing.
 If your using a different Office 365 Enterprise subscription, you can also purchase it as an add-on.
 While Cloud App Security has several features, including app discovery, more extensive audit logs, and a discovery dashboard, this article will focus specifically on the use of policies and alerts.